melisaozdoyuran2001/C-Depth-First-Search-Case/README.md

 Grid Creation: Generate a square grid of size n×n pre-filled with X's based on user input.

-Marking Cells: When a user clicks on a cell, it should display a blue "X".
+Marking Cells: When a user clicks on a cell, it should display a red "X".

 Clearing Cells: If three adjacent cells (horizontally, vertically, not diagonally) are marked with "X", they should be cleared.